- CEO/ General Management

 Trustees – or non-executive directors - are both charity trustees and company directors of the academy trust; the role is to hold to account the executive and senior leadership team.
 The board of trustees manages the business of the academy trust and may exercise all the powers of the trust.
 The trustees ensure compliance with the trust’s charitable objects and with company and charity law.

-The successful candidate is required to take on the role of Chair of the Finance Committee, including reporting to, and advising, the board on the current and forecast financial position and action required to ensure sustainability.
+One of the successful candidates is required to take on the role of Chair of the Finance Committee, including reporting to, and advising, the board on the current and forecast financial position and action required to ensure sustainability.
 Significant experience in the financial sector and expertise in financial governance is essential to this role.

 The role will involve providing support to the CEO in setting the strategic direction of the trust, bringing experience and influence to the trust and chairing meetings effectively.
 Experience of corporate governance and leadership is therefore beneficial.